 John King – Board Chair

 Prior to returning to graduate school, John served as the Director of Clean Energy and Power Technology at the Greater Austin Chamber of Commerce.
-John leads collaborative efforts with the City of Austin, Austin Energy, UT Austin’s Clean Energy Incubator, The Pecan Street Research Institute, CleanTX, The State of Texas, and other Austin clean energy industry stakeholders in building Austin’s clean energy economy.
-The Austin Chamber has the largest membership of any other Chamber in the country and provides leadership in the creation of a prosperous regional economy and effective advocacy for its members.
+John led collaborative efforts with the City of Austin, Austin Energy, UT Austin’s Clean Energy Incubator, The Pecan Street Research Institute, CleanTX, The State of Texas, and other Austin clean energy industry stakeholders in building Austin’s clean energy economy.

-Prior to the Chamber, John was the Executive Director of CleanTX, the energy and clean technology industry group for Central Texas.
+Before joining the Chamber, John was the Executive Director of CleanTX, the clean technology industry group for Central Texas.
 As Executive Director, John led the reorganization and rebranding of CleanTX, transitioning the organization from local event production to an internationally recognized cluster development group focused on strategic partnerships, community development, thought leadership, education, and information dissemination.

 Andy Cates – Public Policy Chair & Imagine Committee Liason